guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

      images.

-  - Note that although the empirical calibrations were computed using a large set of initial calibration (continuum and arc) images, and *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
+  - Note that although the empirical calibrations were computed using a large set of initial calibration (continuum and arc) images, *it is not expected that the absolute wavelength calibration to be correct within a few pixels nor the relative wavelength calibration between slitlets to agree within one pixel*.
 For that reason, this rectified and wavelength